-Entry criteria (GCSE grades)
+Entry criteria (GCSE grades):

 Modern German society, music, education, the media as well as festivals and traditions, including a German film.

 Multiculturalism and immigration and German reunification.
 There will also be in-depth study of a text.

-How the course is assessed
+How the course is assessed:

 There are two written and one spoken examination.
 The first written exam will include listening, reading and a translation into English.
 The second will include a translation into German and essays about a film or book studied.

 There are numerous situations in the job market where the knowledge of a foreign language at A Level is a great advantage over others without.
 Germany is Britain’s number one trading partner in Europe.
 Numerous companies need translation and interpreting skills at various levels to conduct business with Germany, Austria, Switzerland and Eastern Europe, where German is the principle foreign language after English.
 At every university there are now opportunities to combine German with other subjects, such as Business Studies, Engineering or Law.

-Teacher responsible: Mr A Craig
+Teacher responsible: Mr A Craig, Miss Cesarano, Mrs Green.